- Professor Cameron Brown

 PhD (Queensland University of Technology), Bachelor of Engineering (Medical) (Queensland University of Technology)

-Professor Cameron Brown has recently returned from the University of Oxford to commence his role as Chair of Biomedical Engineering and Director of the Medical Research Facility (MERF).
+Professor Cameron Brown has recently returned from the University of Oxford to take up the Chair of Biomedical Engineering and Directorship of the Medical Research Facility (MERF).